Roscosmos presented a plan for deorbiting the ISS: the process will take 2.5 years

 Roscosmos has completed the development of a draft program for deorbiting the International Space Station (ISS).
 According to experts, this process will take about two and a half years.
-This was announced by the Director General of the State Corporation, Dmitry Bakanov.
+This was stated by the Director General of the state corporation Dmitry Bakanov.

-We plan to discuss the continuation of the cross-flight program, the extension of the International Space Station's operation, as well as the activities of the Russian-American working group on the future safe deorbiting of the ISS and the flooding of the station in a designated area of the ocean.
+We plan to discuss the continuation of the cross-flight program, the issue of extending the operation of the International Space Station, as well as the activities of the Russian-American working group on the future safe deorbiting of the ISS and flooding the station in a given area of the ocean.

 Read more materials on the topic: